Skip to main content

 Accessible to everyone

-WCAG 2.1 AA is a functional requirement.
-ORAN is designed to work for people with disabilities and on low-bandwidth connections.
+WCAG 2.1 AA is the design and testing target.
+ORAN is built for assistive technology, mobile devices, and low-bandwidth connections.

 Open governance